-Fault management uses SBMA principles to set and read data in the NRM.
+Fault Management MnS uses SBMA principles to set and read data in the NRM.
 CRUD operations (createMOI, getMOIAttributes, modifyMOIAttributes , deleteMOI) implemented by the provisioning MnS are used to manipulate fault management related data.
 Fault management itself does not implement any operations.
 Additionally, notifications are also used.

 NRM data is written to control the behaviour of the fault management.

 Data provided to the fault management consumer is made available in two ways.
-Data that should be provided as soon as it is available in the MnS provider is sent to subscribed and authorized MnS consumers in notifications (e.g., information about a new alarm).
-Other data is available to the authorized MnS consumers using the provisioning getMOIAttributes operation (e.g., information about a subscription).
+Data that should be provided as soon as it is available in the MnS producer is sent to subscribed and MnS consumers in notifications (e.g., information about a new alarm).
+Other data is available to the MnS consumers using the provisioning getMOIAttributes operation (e.g., information about a subscription).

 To receive notifications consumers need to subscribe to them.
 When notifications are no longer needed the consumer shall unsubscribe.

+Access control may be used to restrict read or write access to alarm related data or to restrict sending of notifications.

+Fault management NRM data can be modified and/or sending of notifications can be triggered by either an internal fault management request (internal request) coming from other parts of the network element via an internal interface or by the consumer executing a CRUD operation.

 Note: The name of operations, notifications IOCs, attributes defined in stage 2 and stage 3 in clauses 8,9 and 10 are indicated in italics.

+Note: In the following diagrams all internal actions and participants inside the producer are only presented to help understanding, but are not in scope of this specification.